ALM Flight 980: Investigation and aftermath

 The accident was investigated by the U.S. National Transportation Safety Board (NTSB).
 The report concluded that the cause of the accident was poor fuel management, complicated by the crew's inattention and distraction as a result of the weather situation and multiple diversions.
 Some specific issues cited include miscalculation of the rate of fuel consumption, misreading fuel gauges, and incorrect computation of the amount of fuel expected to be remaining at the time of landing.
 The NTSB report stated:

 The NTSB also concluded that the chances of survival in the accident were worsened by poor coordination among the crew before and during the ditching.

-The recommendations in the report included adding "warn passengers" to the checklist of procedures for emergency landings and ditchings, requiring that flights not be dispatched without a working public address system, and phasing out an older type of seat belt then in use in favor of more modern designs.
+The recommendations in the report included adding "warn passengers" to the checklist of procedures for emergency landings and ditchings, requiring that flights not be dispatched without a working public address system, and phasing out a metal to fabric design of seat belt then in use in favor of a more modern metal to metal design.

-DeWitt was fired six months after the incident; he never piloted a plane again.
+Captain DeWitt was fired six weeks after the ditching; he never piloted a plane again.

 In popular culture

+The ditching was also made into a film.
 The ditching of Flight 980 is featured in the first season 1 episode of The Weather Channel documentary Why Planes Crash.
-The episode is titled "Brace for Impact", and was aired in July 2009.
-It featured an interview with Captain Balsey DeWitt.
+The episode, produced and directed by Caroline Sommers and entitled "Brace for Impact," aired in July 2009.
+It features an exclusive interview with Captain Balsey DeWitt.